lvenerosy/GGNoRe-CPP-API-IntegrationsTest/README.md

 - Detailed logs.
 - [Offensive programming](https://en.wikipedia.org/wiki/Offensive_programming) style so no bugs go through unnoticed.
 - Lean API, only what you need to use is exposed.
-- Internally uses fixed point to ensure serialization consistency.
+- Internally uses fixed point to ensure determinism.
 - Can force rollback in order to test if your game still works in the worst case scenario.
 - Mock remote players locally.
 - Static library but can easily be turned into a dynamic one.